Photo of Hongyu WuHongyu Wu

 Professional experience

 Hongyu Wu worked as a researcher at State Grid Energy Research Institute of China upon the completion of his doctorate.
 From Sept.
 2011 to Feb.
-2014, he was a senior research associate at Robert W. Galvin Center for Electricity Innovation at Illinois Institute of Technology (IIT), where he worked closely with Professor Mohammad Shahidehpour on research projects associated with smart grid and microgrid.
+2014, he was a senior research associate at Robert W. Galvin Center for Electricity Innovation at Illinois Institute of Technology (IIT).
 From Feb.
 2014 to Aug.
-2016, he was a research engineer in the Power Systems Engineering Center at National Renewable Energy Laboratory (NREL), where he collaborated closely with universities, national laboratories, governmental agencies and private companies in the power and energy sector to optimize strategies for effectively interconnecting renewable resources and emerging energy efficiency technologies in the electric power system.
+2016, he was a research engineer in the Power Systems Engineering Center at National Laboratory of Rockies (NLR), where he collaborated closely with universities, national laboratories, governmental agencies and private companies in the power and energy sector to optimize strategies for effectively interconnecting renewable resources and emerging energy efficiency technologies in the electric power system.

 Research